BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 ++++++++++++++

-A *JMS Connection* represents an instance of a transport endpoint that a Provider can use for messaging.
-JMS applications create them using a ConnectionFactory (see([JMSSpec]_) for further information).
+A *JMS Connection* represents an instance of a transport endpoint that a Provider uses for messaging.
+JMS applications create them using a ConnectionFactory .
+They are used to create `JMS Sessions`_ (see [JMSSpec]_ for further information).

 Connections in HJB
 ++++++++++++++++++